Education in Norway: Lower secondary school (, grades 8–10, ages 13–16)

-A student may take the Grade 10 exam in a particular subject early as long as he or she has been granted an exemption from further instruction in the elementary/middle school curriculum of that subject.
+A student may take the grade 10 exam in a particular subject early as long as he or she has been granted an exemption from further instruction in the elementary/middle school curriculum of that subject.

 In 2009, Norwegian fifteen-year-olds performed better in OECDs Programme for International Student Assessment than other Scandinavian countries, with significant improvement since 2006.
-In mathematics, however, the top scoring 10% were estimated to lag three years behind the top scoring students in Shanghai.
+In mathematics; however, the top 10% were estimated to lag three years behind the top-scoring students in Shanghai.

+Criticism has come (2024) from Sanna Sarromaa, a sociologist who has taught at Lower secondary level (in Norway): "One always waits for the slowest and" most stupid [pupils]"; furthermore, she says that the parents must "provide (for) all basic knowledge".

-Upper secondary school (Videregående skole, Grades VG1-VG3, ages 16–19)
+Upper secondary school (, grades VG1–VG3, ages 16–19)

 Secondary education in Norway is primarily based on public schools: In 2007, 93% of upper secondary school students attended public schools.

 Until 2005, Norwegian law held private secondary schools to be illegal unless they offered a "religious or pedagogic alternative", so the only private schools in existence were religious (Christian), Steiner/Waldorf, Montessori schools, and Danielsen.
 The first "standard" private upper secondary schools opened in the fall of 2005.